zwave-js/zwave-js-ui/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Snap package
 - [ ] Manually built (git clone - yarn install - yarn run build )

-zwavejs2mqtt version: <version here, you can find it on control panel>
+Zwavejs2Mqtt version: <version here, you can find it on control panel>
-zwave-js version: <version here, you can find it on control panel>
+Z-Wave JS version: <version here, you can find it on control panel>

 ### Describe the bug